I am 24 years old, currently a regional flight attendant based in my hometown of Phoenix, Arizona! Living AND loving my life!!

 If there is one tip I could give before starting the process, it would be to SAVE SAVE SAVE!!!
 Most of, if not all, airlines have UNPAID training.
-The training can be anywhere from 3–8 weeks depending on the company.
-That can be quite sometime without pay and it can be very very stressful because it can put you so behind.
-I know this from personal struggle, LOL.
+The training can be anywhere from 3–8 weeks, depending on the company.
+That can be quite some time without pay and it can be very very stressful because it can put you so behind.
+I know this from personal struggle.
 And starting out, the pay is not the best, but I feel that the people who have been with the companies the longest don't do it for the money, they do it for the love they have for it.
-I'ok give ya'll a little bit of my own personal pros and cons!
+I'll give ya'll my own personal pros and cons!

 The number 1 con I would say would be being sick and still having to go in.
-When you first start, you are on probation, usually about 6 months.. could vary with company.
+When you first start, you are on probation, usually about six months, could vary with company.
 BUT being sick and having to fly is the worst, even if you have just a small cold.
 They always want you going to work anyways, lol.

 Work is work and nothing about work is fun.
 But once you find something that you actually enjoy doing while getting paid for it, it makes it all worth it!
 There are both pros and cons to everything in life.
 I just made a small list of my own personal pros and cons, I have about being a flight attendant.
 The list could go on and on forever if I listed EVERYTHING, so I just stuck with the basics.
 And again those are all personal, and can definitely vary per person!
 Those are just very basic things that I think tend to go with just about everyone!

 Each airline is different all the way from the way they hire to the way they do their inflight service.
 From what I have been able to do so far, most are pretty similar in their hiring process—give or take a little bit.
 And a good thing to know is that all the airlines aren't necessarily looking for flying experience!
 Most times, they just want you to have good customer service skills, be willing and able to do all they need, and basically be good with people.
-Give a good google search about flight attendant positions and dig into each company out there to find the best option for you.
-It really is a simple, nerve wrecking, life long feeling process:
+Give a good Google search about flight attendant positions and dig into each company out there to find the best option for you.
+It really is a simple, nerve-wracking, life-long feeling process:

 1. Apply online to the company